-Reissue applicants may utilize 37 CFR §§ 1.97-1.99 to comply with the duty of disclosure required by § 1.56 (note § 2002.03).
-However, this does not relieve applicant of the duties under § 1.175, for example, of "particularly, specifying such prior art or other information" in the reissue oath or declaration, and particularly specifying therein how and when applicant became aware of and/or came to appreciate the relevancy of such prior art or other information.
+Reissue applicants may utilize 37 CFR §§1.97-1.99 to comply with the duty of disclosure required by §1.56 (note §2002.03).
+This does not, however, relieve applicant of the duties under §1.175 of, for example, "particularly specifying the errors relied upon, and how they arose or occurred" in the reissue oath or declaration, or particularly specifying how and when applicant became aware of and/or came to appreciate the relevancy of such prior art or other information.

-While § 1.97(a) provides for filing a prior art statement within three months of the filing of an application, reissue applicants are encouraged to file prior art statements at the time of filing in order that such statements will be available to the public during the two month period provided by § 1.176.
+While §1.97(a) provides for filing an information disclosure statement within three months of the filing of an application or two months after applicant receives the filing receipt, reissue applicants are encouraged to file information disclosure statements at the time of filing in order that such statements will be available to the public during the two month period provided by §1.176.

-Subsection (b) of 37 CFR 1.175 provides that,
+Section 37 CFR 1.175(b) provides that,